2024년 6월 고1 모의고사 변형 (31-42번)

 24년 6월 고1 모의고사 35번

-Simply giving ____ a sense of agency ― a feeling that they are in control, that they have genuine decision-making authority ― can radically increase how much energy and focus they bring to their jobs.
+Simply giving employees a sense of agency ― a feeling that they are in control, that they have genuine decision-making authority ― can radically ____ how much energy and focus they bring to their jobs.

 24년 6월 고1 모의고사 36번

-The carbon footprint of an ____ is smaller than mail sent via a post office, but still, it causes four grams of CO2, and it can be as much as 50 grams if the attachment is big.
+The carbon footprint of an email is smaller than mail sent via a post office, but still, it causes four grams of ____ and it can be as much as 50 grams if the attachment is big.

 24년 6월 고1 모의고사 37번